 Each test, drill, and exercise is designed to evaluate IU's emergency plans and capabilities and is documented in writing.
 The documentation includes a description of the test/drill/exercise, the date held, the time started and ended, whether the test/drill/exercise was announced or unannounced and includes any follow-through activities designed for assessment and evaluation of emergency plans and capabilities.
-Data on IU's tests, drills, and exercises is maintained by IU's office of Emergency Management and Continuity.
-For data on IU Fort Wayne, please refer to the Purdue University Fort Wayne Annual Security and Fire Safety Report contained under Appendix D.
+Data on IU's tests, drills, and exercises is maintained by IU's office of Emergency Management and Continuity and Insurance, Loss, Control, and Claims (INLOCC).
+INLOCC maintains documentation surrounding fire drills.

+For data on IU Fort Wayne, please refer to the Purdue University Fort Wayne Annual Security and Fire Safety Report 🗅 contained under

+Appendix D